yusukekuro/jetbrains-plugin-watcher/README.md

   - Triggered by EventBridge
   - Calls jetbrains API to fetch the plugin info.
 Stores the summary in DynamoDB.
 When the summary is changed, push the summary to your LINE account.
   - Even if the summary is not changed, it still sends the summary to LINE every day at 10AM JST.
+    - This 10AM check has been removed.
+See the commit "Remove is10AMNow".
 - DynamoDB (WatcherMessage)
   - Stores a key "previousMessage"
 - EventBridge (WatcherFunctionEvery5MinutesSchedule)